The Sleep Tape 5M (five months supply)

 Sleep Tape 5M

 Five months supply.
-20% discount when purchasing 2 or more.
+10% discount when purchasing two or more.
+20% discount when purchasing four or more.